anthonyrabiaza/anthonyrabiaza.github.io/_posts/2023-08-25-boomi-observability-aws-cloudwatch-xray/2023-08-25-boomi-observability-aws-cloudwatch-xray.markdown.md

 #### Boomi JMS Processes

-In the context of CloudWatch Cloud, the Boomi API processes require a similar manual instrumentation as the API Process.
+In the context of X-Ray, the Boomi API processes require a similar manual instrumentation as the API Process.
 You can also use the same APM Operation as they are working in the context of API and JMS Processes.

 Boomi JMS Process before changes: